How to Make an Access Request to Inspect Court Documents

 Some requests are not straightforward, and the Court may require you to provide further information or take certain steps before a decision will be made.
 A range of factors the Court will consider include:

-- whether the documents are restricted or unrestricted
+- whether the documents fall initially within a restricted or unrestricted category

-- the context and purpose for the request
+- the context and purpose underpinning the request

 - the nature of the documents sought – For example: